th3architect/lxc-hive/README.md

-# LXD Hive: Manage LXC instances with puppet and capistrano
+# LXD Hive: Manage LXC instances with Capistrano 3

 This is a Capistrano 3 based tool to control and provision Linux Containers.
 The project tries to make it easy to enjoy the fantastic speed of LXD.
-You may need to be familiar with Capistrano.
+With the help of this project, you can spin up and switch containers in a second.You may need to be familiar with Capistrano.

+## Progress

+The project is current not complete.

 ## Features